 25 October: CAVE Seminar: Dominik Düber (Münster)

-31 October: CAVE/VELiM Workshop: Conflicts of Interest
+31 October: CAVE/VELiM Symposium: Conflicts of Interest in Healthcare

 TBC: CAVE Workshop: The History and Philosophy of Race

 23 November: CAVE Public Lecture: David Matas (B'nai Brith Canada), "Policy and Law for Australia to Prevent Complicity in Foreign Transplant Abuse"